Alfresco/alfresco-build-tools/README.md

 ### docker/login-action

-Credentials should be already available via organization secrets or needs to be provided as repository secrets.
+Credentials should be already available via organization secrets, otherwise they would need to be provided as repository secrets.

 ```yml